Boon (TV series): Premise

 Ken Boon (Elphick) and Harry Crawford (Daker) are both old-fashioned "smokeys" (firemen) in the West Midlands Fire Service.
 In episode one, Crawford takes early retirement and moves to Spain to open a bar, leaving Ken behind.
 Ken attends a house fire in which a child is trapped upstairs.
 Realising that he must act quickly, he goes into the house without breathing apparatus and rescues the child, but he is severely injured by inhaling toxic smoke.
 He attempts to prove that he can still make it, but he is declared unfit for duty after collapsing during a practice simulation because his lungs have been permanently damaged, and he is forced to leave the fire service.

 The basic premise of the show revolves around Ken and Harry's various business ventures, which become intertwined with various shady characters or criminal underworld figures, often requiring them to outwit or fight their way out of trouble.
-Along the way, the pair often encounter others in need or have been hard done by, and many of the episode sub-plots habe various wrongs being put right.
+Along the way, the pair often encounter others in need or have been hard done by, and many of the episode sub-plots have various wrongs being put right.
 In later series, this became the main focus of the show, as Boon becomes a private investigator and bodyguard, with Harry's business activities becoming more of a backdrop.
 The comedic element usually comes from Harry's frequent minor misfortunes or his best-laid plans going awry in unexpected and sometimes farcical ways - with Ken usually having to come to his rescue and sort out the mess.